kencjohnston/kencjohnston/README.md

 * I'm strong believer that while product managers are typically hyper-efficient individuals, they one of the few individuals driving a company's effectiveness.
 * I really enjoy coaching, mentoring and advising Product Managers.
 Do not hestitate to reach out to me.

+### Management
+* I aspire to be a servant leader, but I've got a long-way to go.
+Please provide me feedback to help me get there.
+* I believe as a leader you get back what you give out.
+I once heard a talk that hypothesized that [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) tells us that if we want lovable results OUT of our teams, we have to have put love IN to them.
+* I want each of my team members to know they are a valuable contributor to a winning team and give them an inspiring mission.
+* I was changed by the book [Drive](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805/r), it helped me understand motivation in a new way.
+* I tend to be direct, and I HATE micro-managing.
+* I want to be the type of leader I'd like to have - Loving, Trusting, Fair and Consistent.

 ### Logistics
-* I block off my calendar prior to daycare/school drop-off at 8:30AM CT and for pick-up/dinner/bed-time from 3:00PM - 7:45PM CT.
+* I block off my calendar for school pick-up/dinner/bed-time from 3:00PM - 7:45PM CT.
 * When you need to reach me, here are my communication priorities and preference:
     * GitLab issues - Direct mention me on issues, I prefer interacting with issues to all other collaboration mechanisms
     * Email - I check email only periodically throughout the day.
 I have no alerts setup to inform me of newly arriving email.
     * Slack - If I'm working, I'm on slack.
 For small group discussions, never hesitate to create a dedicated public chat room.
+Please avoid DMs unless they really need to be private.
     * SMS - I have my phone by my side during regular work hours to review texts or receive calls.
 Outside of work hours I'm hit or miss on SMS.
     * Phone - If I'm in a meeting I will let my phone go to voicemail.
 I only return calls that leave voicemails.
 If it is urgent, call my phone twice back-to-back and I will step out of what I'm doing to answer.
 * I prefer to avoid email for the following activities: